lorin/res-eng-short-course-notes/terms.md

 # Terms

-Some of the terms that David Woods use.
+Some terms that David Woods uses.

 adaptations,